Grass identification workshop in Madagascar

 Brachiaria subrostrata is endemic to the high plateau regions of Madagascar.
 A line of long white hairs on the upper glume and lower lemma is only found on two species, both of them restricted to Madagascar.

-Maria Vorontsova and Steve Renvoize, botanists from Kew's Herbarium, travelled to Madagascar in February 2012 to teach a two week course on grass identification to 12 local scientists from nine different institutions.
+Bat Vorontsova and Steve Renvoize, botanists from Kew's Herbarium, travelled to Madagascar in February 2012 to teach a two week course on grass identification to 12 local scientists from nine different institutions.
 Everyone made and processed collections together on the field trips and this material was used in the workshops.
 The workshop sessions covered evolution of the grasses, terminology, and spikelet structure of different subfamilies.
 Everyone dissected spikelets under a microscope and made drawings of the different spikelet parts.

 We hope this course has encouraged local botanists to collect grasses.
 More collections will enable us to define the endemic species and their distributions, and this information will allow the endemic species to be protected.
-This work is part of Maria Vorontsova’s research on Madagascar grasses and will contribute towards a taxonomic treatment of all Madagascar Poaceae.
+This work is part of Bat Vorontsova’s research on Madagascar grasses and will contribute towards a taxonomic treatment of all Madagascar Poaceae.

-Maria and Steve would like to thank the Bentham-Moxon Trust for financial support of this project.
+Bat and Steve would like to thank the Bentham-Moxon Trust for financial support of this project.